kklingenberg88/Defense-Contractor-Lab-Offline/README.md

 1st Page will have condensed findings and actionable items pulled from others
-	Overall Compliance, Risk Score, Critical findings, Patch Compliance, Open POAMs 2nd Page > References findings among all books with a vulnerability score and remediation steps This functions as the source of truth, and has cross referenced findings with evidence 3rd Page > Nessus findings that reference endpoint, CVSS and CVE 4th Page > STIG/SCAP findings reporting the same information for cross reference on book 3 5th Page > Windows Version/Patch Status for endpoints
+	Overall Compliance, Risk Score, Critical findings, Patch Compliance, Open POAMs 2nd Page > References findings among all books with a vulnerability score and remediation steps This functions as the source of truth, and eliminates duplicate entries 3rd Page > Nessus findings that reference endpoint, CVSS and CVE 4th Page > STIG/SCAP findings reporting the same information for cross reference on book 3 5th Page > Windows Version/Patch Status for endpoints